The Vessel

 In 2005 Earl and Bonnie completed a trans-Atlantic voyage aboard Bonnie Lynn, visiting European ports such as Ireland, Scotland, and Portugal, returning to the Caribbean in 2006 via Madeira and the Canary Islands.

 In 2023, Erick Tichonuk and Hannah Miller became Bonnie Lynn's next owners.
-Erick and Hannah are very excited about this next chapter of Bonnie Lynn's career.
-Come and join us to explore local and distant destinations alike.
+Since then, we have sailed Bonnie Lynn to the Bahamas and Caribbean in the winters, and to Greenport, NY and New England in the summers.
+Come and join us to explore local and distant destinations alike!

 Your Hosts